reidcampolong/Microservice/README.md

 The formal definition can be found [here](https://en.wikipedia.org/wiki/Microservices)

-In simplest terms, imagine breaking down a large application into a bunch of smaller applications which each have a specific task.
+In simplest terms, imagine breaking down a large application into a bunch of smaller applications, each of which have a specific task.
+* For example, I may build a microservice just to deal with authentication tokens and verifying them

+Microservices generally communicate based on HTTP requests.<br>
 There can be a lot of benefits to using microservices, but I'll save that for a later discussion.
 For now, let's get into how to quickly build one!

 ## Technical Information